Daniel J. Frey

 Anger leads to hate…

-The fear in the world and our nation is real.
+The fear in the world and our nation is a genuine concern.

 Many want to hide from the truth.